LODSContent/ESI/ESI-Azure-Pass-How-To.md

 1. Open a browser and navigate to: https://www.microsoftazurepass.com/

-    > [!KNOWLEDGE] It is recommended you close all browsers and open a new In-Private Browser session.
+    > **NOTE:** It is recommended you close all browsers and open a new In-Private Browser session.
 Other log-ins can persist and cause errors during the activation step.

 1. Click the start button to get started.